ColmTalbot/cached_interpolation/README.md

 This can be made more efficient by caching the locations of the evaluation points leaving just the evaluation of the interpolation coefficients to be done at each iteration.

-A further advantage of this, is that it allows trivially parallising the interpolation using `cupy`.
+A further advantage of this, is that it allows trivially parallising the interpolation using `JAX` or `cupy`.

 This package implements this caching for nearest neighbour, linear, and cubic interpolation.